spiftire/SimulationRabbitAndFox/README.md

 # SimulationRabbitAndFox
-A simulation of rabbits and fox.
+A simulation of rabbits and whale.
 Part of Statistics and Simulation course at NTNU